Baked Sweet Potato

 How to Bake Sweet Potatoes

-Baking sweet potatoes in the oven is really easy.
+Baking sweet potatoes in the oven is easy just like baked potatoes.
 To get started, preheat your oven to 425° F and line a rimmed baking sheet with parchment paper.

 Scrub the sweet potatoes under cool running water and pat them dry with a clean kitchen towel.
 Place the sweet potatoes on the baking sheet.
 Poke the top of each potato with a fork.